INSTRUCTIONS AND CAUTIONS FOR USE OF A SINGLE RED HEAT LAMP

 Allow the area to become as hot as one can comfortably tolerate.
 A slight reddening of the skin is common and is not a burn.
 It will go away within an hour, and is not harmful.

-Use the lamp five to twenty minutes per session, one to about six times per day.
+Use the lamp five to thirty minutes per session, one to about six times per day.
 Be sure to observe all the cautions listed in this article.

 BENEFITS OF AN ISOLATED INFRARED LAMP